-St. Michael's House has an Audit and Risk Committee (ARC) comprising two Board members, one of whom is the Chairperson, and two external members with relevant experience.
-The ARC met six times in 2019.

-St.Michael's House has also established an internal audit function using a third party audit firm which is adequately resourced and conducts a programme of work agreed with the ARC.

-St.Michael's House has developed a risk management framework, defined related policies and procedures, and also set out its risk appetite.
+- St. Michael's House has an Audit and Risk Committee (ARC) comprising one Board member, one is the Chairperson, and two external members with relevant experience.
+The ARC met six times in 2019. - St. Michael's House has also established an internal audit function using a third party audit firm, which is adequately resourced and conducts a programme of work agreed with the ARC. - St. Michael's House has developed a risk management framework, defined related policies and procedures, and also set out its risk appetite.
 The risk management procedures includes details on the roles and responsibilities of staff in relation to risk management.
 The appropriate elements of the risk management policies and procedures have been issued to all personnel in St. Michael's House.
 This is to alert everyone and management in particular, about emerging risk and control weaknesses, highlighting the requirement for them to take ownership within their own areas of work.
-St.Michael's House has a (insert Elaine Teague title?) with operational responsibility for administering the risk management framework.
+St. Michael's House has a Director of Quality Improvement and Safety Development with operational responsibility for administering the risk management framework.